denny-imanuel/CoreSwagger/Readme.md

 ﻿# Core API
 by Denny Imanuel

-This project shows how to build C#.Net Core API with Swagger UI
+This project shows how to build Rest API complete with Swagger UI using C# programming language and Dot Net Core framework.

 ### Requirement